-A.a.5 A.a.6 c) Protect the area if it is sensitive to development due to its: Biological diversity; Natural, cultural, historical, archaeological or geological value; Scenic and landscape value; or Provision of environmental goods and services. d) Protect a specific ecosystem outside of a wilderness area, special nature reserve, natural park, world heritage site. e) Ensure that the use of natural resources is sustainable. f)Control change in land-use if the area is earmarked for declaration as, or inclusion in, a wilderness area, national park or nature reserve.
-Eorest Wilderness Areas / Forest Nature Reserves (in terms of Section 8[1] of National Forests Act 84 of 1998) Declared forest wilderness areas and forest nature reserves include: Y Y Y Y Y Y Y group; and c) natural habitats or ecosystem components.
-Associated Protected CBA1 CBA2 ESA1 ESA2 ONA NNR
+A.a.5 Protected Environments (declared in terms of NEMPA 57 of 2003) • Areas may be declared as a protected environment to: a) Conserve the area as a buffer zone for the protection of a wilderness area, special natural reserve, national park, world heritage site or nature reserve. b) Enable owners of land to take collective action to conserve biodiversity on their land and to seek legal recognition for such actions. c) Protect the area if it is sensitive to development due to its: - Biological diversity; - Natural, cultural, historical, archaeological or geological value; - Scenic and landscape value; or - Provision of environmental goods and services. d) Protect a specific ecosystem outside of a wilderness area, special nature reserve, natural park, world heritage site. e) Ensure that the use of natural resources is sustainable. f) Control change in land-use if the area is earmarked for declaration as, or inclusion in, a wilderness area, national park or nature reserve.
+Y Υ Υ Υ Υ Υ Y A.a.6 Forest Wilderness Areas / Forest Nature Reserves (in terms of Section 8[1] of National Forests Act 84 of 1998) • Declared forest wilderness areas and forest nature reserves include: a) natural forests, i.e. tract of indigenous trees whose crowns are largely contiguous and which comprise all other floral and faunal forest elements; b) woodlands, i.e. a group of indigenous trees which are not a natural forest, but whose crowns cover more than 5% of the area bounded by the trees forming the perimeter of the group; and c) natural habitats or ecosystem components. Υ Υ Υ Y Y Y Y Broad land use Associated SPC category Associated land use activities as per the FS PSDF Spatial Planning Categories (SPCs) Protected CBA1 CBA2 ESA1 ESA2 ONA NNR